Gate-defined wires in twisted bilayer graphene: from electrical detection of inter-valley coherence to internally engineered Majorana modes: Spin orbit coupling in twisted bilayer graphene

 The addition of $\h_{I}$ and $\h_{R}$ to the Hamiltonian breaks the SU(2) spin as well as a number of other symmetries.
 In Table~\ref{tab:OrdParamSyms}, the symmetries preserved by the introduction of Rashba and Ising are separately listed.
 Equivalently, the table may be interpreted as showing the symmetries preserved by the Hamiltonian $H_\mathrm{cont,SO}$ when $\lambda_R\neq0$, $\lambda_I=0$ and when $\lambda_R=0$, $\lambda_I\neq0$, respectively.

 Table~\ref{tab:OrdParamSyms} will serve as the basis for the body of this appendix and so we describe the information it contains in detail.
-The top row of the table provides both the continuous subgroups and the generators of the discrete symmetry operations that are preserved by the interacting continuum model $H_\mathrm{cont}+H_C$ without SOC and in the absence of the Hund's coupling.
+The top row of the table provides both the continuous subgroups and the generators of the discrete symmetry operations that are preserved by the interacting continuum model $H_\mathrm{cont}+H_C$ without SOC and in the absence of the Hund's coupling (see Eqs.~\eqref{eqn:HcontBravaisDef} and~\eqref{eqn:CoulombIntExpansion}).
 The symmetry group represented by the top row of Table~\ref{tab:OrdParamSyms} is the largest group our theory can realize---all of the symmetry groups represented in the rows below are contained within the group defined by the top row.
+In the columns labelled by the two continuous symmetries, SU(2) and $\mathrm{U_v}(1)$, the corresponding entry of the Rashba and Ising shows the subgroup of the symmetry still preserved when Rashba or Ising SOC is present or, if no subgroup survives, an `\xmark' is written instead.
 (The table does not explicitly reference the emergent $\mathrm{SU}(2)_K\times\mathrm{SU}(2)_{K'}$ symmetry of Eq.~\eqref{eqn:EnlargeContSym}.
 When the terms of interest break this symmetry in a way that the existence of the $\mathrm{SU}(2)_K\times\mathrm{SU}(2)_{K'}$ parent symmetry matters, the resulting preserved symmetries are expressed across both columns.)
-In the columns labelled by the two continuous symmetries, SU(2) and $\mathrm{U_v}(1)$, the corresponding entry of the Rashba and Ising shows the subgroup of the symmetry still preserved when Rashba or Ising SOC is present or, if no subgroup survives, an `\xmark' is written instead.
 The SOC terms also break a number of the discrete symmetries of Eq.~\eqref{eqn:NoSpinSym}.
 When one or more of the continuous symmetries has also been broken, a residual composite symmetry in which a discrete symmetry operation is followed by a continuous symmetry operation may survive.
 In this case, that composite symmetry is listed instead.
 For instance, for Rashba SOC, none of the `spinless' versions of the symmetries survive---$\h_R$ is only invariant under their action when they are composed with additional spin rotation transformations, as seen in the first row of Table~\ref{tab:OrdParamSyms}.
-We see that the discrete symmetries preserved by Rashba are in fact the physical space group operations and electronic time reversal provided in Eq.~\eqref{eqn:PhysicalSymDef}.
+We see that the discrete symmetries preserved by Rashba are in fact the physical space group operations and electronic time reversal provided in Eq.~\eqref{eqn:PhysicalSymDef} (see Sec.~\ref{sec:MirrorSymScenario} for a discussion of the mirror symmetry).
 We note that the generators chosen in each instance are not unique, \emph{e.g.}, we could equally well have added a $\mathrm{U_v}(1)$ transformation to each of the operations for both Rashba and Ising SOC.